randerzander/docker-rapids/README.md

 This lets devs change Python binding code and rebuild the container image frequently without needing to rebuild underlying c++ libraries.

+Note: RAPIDS projects take a long time to build.
+If cudf's c++ code changes, everything that depends on it will be rebuilt (cuML, and cuGraph).
+If you're only testing cudf, I suggest commenting out the cuML and cuGraph build sections in the Dockerfile.

 Usage:
 ```bash
 # clone repos